-When you travel to Balkan, the amazing Kravice waterfalls in Bosnia have to be part of your road trip itinerary.
+When you travel to Balkan, the amazing Kravice waterfalls have to be part of your Bosnia road trip itinerary.
 Kravice Falls is becoming incredibly popular with tourists from all over Bosnia, Croatia and travelers on a road trip in the Balkans.
 During the summer months of 2017 a total of more than 200.000 tourists and 50.000 locals visited this popular tourist spot in Bosnia.
 Now in 2018 they expect even more tourists and they are doing their utmost best to keep the tourists happy.
 Let me tell you everything you need to know before you travel to Kravice Falls.

 Everything you need to know about Kravice Falls

 1. Location Kravice Waterfalls

 The most important thing to know about Kravice Falls is where it is and how to get there.
 This natural wonder is also called Kravice Falls Mostar and that is because the falls is just 43 kilometers south of Mostar.
 But it is not only tourists from within Bosnia that visit Kravice, also tourists from Croatia, especially Dubrovnik and Split come on a day tour.

 2. How to get to Kravice waterfalls from Mostar?